mirage/mirage-www/tmpl/wiki/hello-world.md

-You can find the module signatures of all the device drivers (such as `CONSOLE`) in the [`types/`](https://github.com/mirage/mirage/tree/master/types) directory of the main Mirage repository.
-Since you'll find yourself referring back to these quite often when building Mirage applications, it's worth bookmarking the [documentation](http://mirage.github.io) for this module.
+You can find the module signatures of all the device drivers (such as `CONSOLE`) in the [`types/`](https://github.com/mirage/mirage/tree/master/types) directory of the main MirageOS repository.
+Since you'll find yourself referring back to these quite often when building MirageOS applications, it's worth bookmarking the [documentation](http://mirage.github.io) for this module.

 #### Building a Unix binary